Alternative Dispute Resolution in Texas

 Options to Avoid Litigation

-At Godwin Bowman & Martinez, our experienced lawyers can provide alternatives
+At Godwin Bowman PC, our experienced lawyers can provide alternatives

 to those who wish to avoid litigation.
 These alternatives may include

 mediation, mini-trials, moderated settlement conferences, summary jury

 trial, and arbitration.
 With the exception of mediation, these options